 Maik Krahl represents his generation’s current top of the German jazz trumpeter.
 His musical statements enrich me and let me look forward into a future of a whole genre, which will always exist.
 Big compliment!

 Maik Krahl completed his jazz studies at Carl Maria von Weber Hochschule für Musik Dresden and also studied the Master of Music Jazz Improvising Artist at Folkwang University of the Arts in Essen.
 His most influencing teachers were Till Brönner, Malte Burba and the American jazz trumpet player Ryan Carniaux.

-Concerts brought him to Greece, Guinea-Bissau, Canada, Croatia, Lithuania, Austria, Senegal, and the US.
+Concerts brought him to Greece, Guinea-Bissau, Canada, Croatia, Lithuania, Serbia, Senegal, and the US.
 Traveling the world allowed him to work with musicians like John Clayton, Kurt Elling, Maria Schneider, Benny Green, Jeff Hamilton, Ingrid Jensen, John Ruocco, and Jiggs Whigham.

 Besides working as an artist, Maik Krahl teaches jazz trumpeters as well as ensembles and leads the department of brass instruments at Offene Jazz Haus Schule in Cologne.